Adapting to Change: A Comparison of Continual and Transfer Learning for Modeling Building Thermal Dynamics under Concept Drifts: Methodology

 For the parameter configuration of the buildings simulation, we follow the authors of \cite{raisch2025gentlgeneraltransferlearning}.
-They used the Builda framework to generate data for 450 different source buildings to train a general, pretrained TL model.
+They used the BuilDa framework to generate data for 450 different source buildings to train a general, pretrained TL model.
 After pretraining, they tested the general TL model on 8 unseen buildings, namely the target buildings.
 We reuse their general TL model for thermal dynamics modeling, as explained in Section \ref{ch:pretrain}.
 Hence, we can only consider target data for testing.
 They selected the parameters for the target buildings according to the distribution shown in Table \ref{tab:targets_data}.
 Table \ref{tab:targets_data} shows the parameters with the greatest influence on the thermal dynamics of the building \cite{Thomas2006Environmental}, with the values selected according to \cite{tabula}.
 The weather locations are based on cities in Central Europe with a cold-temperate climate, where heating systems are predominantly used, but no cooling systems \cite{schnieders2020design}.
 The target buildings represent single-family houses built between 1949 and today, covering a substantial share of residential buildings in Central Europe \cite{tabula, TASK442013}.
 For their study, they used a representative subset from Table \ref{tab:targets_data}, resulting in 8 target buildings, as shown in Table \ref{tab:8targets}.
 We use the same data for consistency and because it represents a broad distribution of buildings.
 For a robust evaluation of adaptive learning, we will additionally perform a large-scale analysis using five times more buildings, as further explained in Section \ref{ch:large-scale}.
 Therefore, we use a randomly drawn subset of 40 buildings from Table \ref{tab:targets_data}.
 We select this number to balance representativeness and computational burdens.

+We also evaluate the proposed methodology by adding artificial noise to the simulated data. \editt{Noise was added uniformly to all variables according to \cite{choi_performance_2023}.}

 [1]{\multicolumn{1}{c}{ \adjustbox{angle=30,lap=\width-1em}{#1}}}